Fall in love with problems.

-Let’s get this out there: If someone in your team has spotted a problem and has an idea to solve it – suggesting a meeting to “talk about it” will confuse the problem and likely kill any ideas your team has to solve it.
-As will suggesting we “take it to a manager”, or “escalate it”, asking for a report on it, or asking to see the “data on it”.
+Let’s get this out there: if someone in your team has spotted a problem and has an idea how to solve it, suggesting a meeting to “talk about it” will confuse the problem and likely kill any ideas your team has to solve it.
+As will suggesting we “take it to a manager” or “escalate it”, asking for a report on it or asking to see the “data on it”.

 Ad hoc “problem solving meetings” kill ideas, they don’t solve them unless they’re part of a clear, structured approach to problem solving.

 At Qrious we follow a customer-centric approach to problem solving.
 It starts with using the Five Whys technique to help us define the problem and design thinking, identify and test potential solutions quickly and choose the best solution to implement.
 We’ll share more about our problem-solving process in a future blog post.

 In his book , Start with Why: How Great Leaders Inspire Everyone to Take Action, Simon Sinek talks about how people’s behaviour is affected by their perceived truths and how the decisions people make – including how they react to problems - are so often based on cognitive bias, i.e. what they think they know, rather than what is empirically true.

 I think this part of Sinek’s book highlights the importance of collaboration in problem solving.

 The idea that people working together to solve problems is more likely to prevent cognitive bias and achieve a better outcome isn’t new; most organisations recognise the power of collaboration in problem solving.

 So why is that when it comes to giving people the headspace and time to work on a problem, many revert to type and the ownership and responsibility for solving a problem falls back to an individual manager?

 Very few individuals working in a complex organisation will have the depth of knowledge necessary to solve difficult problems on their own.